Pop-ups and menu bar

 The key sequence f 7 4 gives the format shown in the second image and f 8 3 that in the third image.

 In Complex mode, the stack pop-up menu displays both the real and the imaginary stack:

 If a stack register contains a matrix descriptor, e.g. " E 2 2", the menu entry for this register can have two different styles.
 It can either become a sub-menu button with the cascading sub-menu showing the content of the matrix represented by the descriptor.
 Or the entry can simply show the matrix descriptor without a cascading sub-menu.
 By default, cascading sub-menus are switched on.
 They can be switched of in the Menus section of the preferences.

 This menu displays the status of the storage registers.

 Depending on whether you invoke the menu on the STO key or the RCL key, the menu is either in storage or in recall mode.
 Selecting a register in recall mode will copy the contents of that register to the X register.
 In storage mode the contents of the X register is copied to the selected register.

 By default, the storage menu is displayed in two-column mode.
-It can be changed to one-column mode in the Preferences dialogue box.
+It can be changed to one-column mode in the Menus dialogue box.

 As with the real HP-15C, the user can change the number of available registers with

 The pop-up menu will show only the registers currently defined, but a maximum of 20 registers, plus the

 I register.
 If, for example, the user has limited the number of registers to 7, the pop-up menu will